gianlucalimbi/honeycomb/README.md

 }
 ```

-For the full feature list, visit the [documentation](https://gianlucalimbi.github.io/honeycomb/).
+For the full feature list, visit the [documentation].

 ## Requirements

 Honeycomb requires Laravel 5.1 or higher.

-## Installation
+## Installation and Usage

 To install Honeycomb, add it to your composer dependencies: